phansch/imagecodes/README.md

 ## Releasing a new version

-Use `cargo release` from the `master` branch.
+Use `cargo release` from the `main` branch.
 This will do all the plumbing and upload the release artifact to the GitHub releases.

 The deployment script is then downloading the latest release and installs it on